machbarschaft/machbarschaft-dashboard/README.md

 `npm run firebase:deploy:dashboard`

-Note: before firebase deployment files from build have to be copied to directory public in root
+Note: before firebase deployment files from build have to be copied to directory public in root.
+If this directory is not existing, you have to create it with

+`mkdir public`

 Windows: